The Best Coyote Hunting Light: 5 Features You Must Have

 We've managed to compile some of the coyote's weak points, now how can we take advantage of these weak points when looking for a quality predator hunting light for coyotes?

 Coyotes are color blind by nature and because of this, the best color light for coyote hunting is red.
 They have a hard time seeing green as well, but red is a better color because it is a higher wavelength and gives you some "buffer" from the cut off of what wavelength light their eyes are able to see.
 Put this to your advantage by utilizing red coyote hunting lights in your arsenal.

 It is important to realize that red is a very difficult color for many manufacturers to perfect.
 Due to the nature of the color, the company you choose must be one capable of engineering a beam that can truly throw the high wavelength color down range.
-There are very few lights we have seen that are capable of doing this, with the Predator Cannon Hunting Light being one of the best we have ever seen.
-It is very rare to have a light that can literally light up a field in red.
+There are very few predator hunting lights we have seen that are capable of doing this, with the Predator Cannon Hunting Light being one of the best we have ever seen.
+It is very rare to have a coyote hunting light that can literally light up an entire field in red.